Easy Vegan White Bean Dip

 That’s it, enjoy!

-Wherever you are, you’ll love how tasty and easy this is to make.
+Whether you’re at home or on vacation, you’ll love how tasty and easy this white bean dip is to make.

 Bean dip and veggies on a floating pool tray